 The website reporting is clear – the dashboard provides details of current interest rates, along with links to see a breakdown of your loan tranches and expected repayment/interest receipts.
-The one feature I would personally prefer to see is an accrued interest summary.
-I understand this used to feature on the dashboard but was removed as actual payments received each month can vary from the accrued position
+The one feature I would prefer to see is an accrued interest summary, but this is not a big deal really with interest routinely paid on a monthly basis.

 How frequently is interest paid on the money I invest in Lending Works?